camunda/camunda-docs/docs/product-manuals/zeebe/technical-concepts/process-lifecycles.md

 ![order process](assets/process.png)

-Given the above process a successful execution will yield the following records in the commit log:
+Given the above process, a successful execution yields the following records in the commit log:

 <table>
     <tr>
         <th>Intent</th>